AlexEngelhardt-old/full-stack-data-science-book/README.md

-# full-stack-data-science-book
+# Full Stack Data Science

-The "Full Stack Data Science" book
+This is a work-in-progress book about the mythical Full Stack Data Scientist, and the tools, skills and topics that are important for a generalist in this field.